SudoSanauu/Hell-Game-Rules/classes/Priest.md

 As the Priest, you can find and define what is true and meaningful in Hell.
 By specifying a set of beliefs you can control what miracles you have access to and to what you will be held accountable to.

-With the Priest, easy.
-However, hard.
+With the Priest, you have access to a huge number of powerful Miracles which you get to define and choose for yourself.
+However, you also have a partial responsibility to come up with them while also creating and following an appropriate ideology.

 Examples: Dr. Strange, Jordan Peterson